WordPress Critical Error: How to Fix “There Has Been a Critical Error on This Website”

 How does WordPress handle critical errors?

-• Sending a notification to your site admin email inbox about the issue
+• Sending a notification to your site admin email inbox

-When you might see this error
+When might you see this error?

 • Exceeding your PHP memory limit

-• Experiencing database connection or configuration issues
+• Running into database connection or configuration issues

-1. Theme incompatibility or custom theme bug
+2. Theme incompatibility or custom theme bug

-1. Corrupted core WordPress files
+3. Corrupted WordPress core files

-1. PHP version mismatch or deprecated functions
+4. PHP version mismatch or deprecated functions

-1. Insufficient memory or resource limits
+5. Insufficient memory or resource limits

-1. Database corruption or misconfiguration
+6. Database corruption or misconfiguration

 7. Server or malware issues